Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Related Books by Edward Steers

-His Name is Still Mudd: The Case Against Doctor Samuel Alexander Mudd
+His Name is Still Mudd: The Case Against Dr. Samuel Alexander Mudd.
+Gettysburg: Thomas Publications, 1997.

-The Escape and Capture of John Wilkes Booth
+The Escape and Capture of John Wilkes Booth.
+Gettysburg: Thomas Publications, 1996.

 Lincoln Assassination Links